NVIDIA/nvidia-gcp-samples/dataflow-samples/bert-qa-trt-dataflow/README.md

   --number_of_worker_harness_threads=4
 ```

-We expect ~100 GPS(Query per second) on a T4 n1-standard-4 instance.
+We expect ~100 QPS(Query per second) on a T4 n1-standard-4 instance.
 Which calculates to 650k inference per dollar on a 345 million parameters model.
 This could be further optimized with analysis of beam performance and TensorRT API usage.
 To understand the sample, we recommend go through following materials:

 **Documentation**
 - [Machine learning patterns with Apache Beam and the Dataflow Runner](https://cloud.google.com/blog/products/data-analytics/ml-inference-in-dataflow-pipelines)